DevicePilot/devicepilot-zapier/README.md

 ## Actions

 * **Create Device** - Sends device data to DevicePilot using a dictionary of fields, allowing the user to specify which fields they want to use.

+## Documentation

+For more information about using DevicePilot, check out: https://help.devicepilot.com/.